Breeze/breeze.github.io/doc-net/ef-serverside-model-core.md

 <a href="http://msdn.microsoft.com/en-us/data/ef.aspx">Entity Framework</a> (EF) is a .NET data access technology with an Object Relational Mapper (ORM).
 The ORM maps a domain-specific object model to the schema of a relational database.
 It uses that map to move data between entity model objects (instances of .NET classes) and the tables and columns of a relational database.

-A Breeze client model maps easily to (almost) every structure supported by Entity Framework 4.x, including:
+A Breeze client model maps easily to (almost) every structure supported by Entity Framework Core.

-	- All simple data types
-	- Complex types
-	- Inheritance (TPH, TPT, TPC)
-	- Associations: 1-1, 1-M

-The Breeze.js client does not support "many to many" relationships *without a join entity* at this time.
-You will have to expose the junction/mapping table as an entity.

 ## Build your model